John Robarts

 John Parmenter Robarts PC CC QC (January 11, 1917 – October 18, 1982) was a Canadian lawyer and politician who served as the 17th premier of Ontario from 1961 to 1971.
 He was a member of the Progressive Conservative Party of Ontario.

 Early life

 Robarts was born in Banff, Alberta, to Herbert Roberts and Ellen Florence May Robarts, making him the only Ontario premier not to have been born in Ontario.
 As a young man, he moved to London, Ontario, with his family, where he studied at Central Collegiate (today, London Central Secondary School) and at the University of Western Ontario (UWO) in business administration.
 While attending UWO, he joined the Delta Upsilon fraternity.
+He played for Western Mustangs football, coached by John P. Metras.